Kids and Teens

 Do Your Homework @ The Library

 Got homework?
-Get personalized assistance at one of the San Diego Public Libraries.
+Get personalized assistance at one of the San Diego Public Library locations.

 e3 Civic High: Engage, Educate, Empower.

-Currently in its second year, e3 Civic High is a 21st century high school located on the Central Library's 6th and 7th floors.
+Currently in its second year, e3 Civic High is a 21st century high school located on the Central Library's sixth and seventh floors.
 Visit www.e3civichigh.com for more information.